 When Diarra (now aged 23) from Senegal became pregnant, she asked her head teacher – Yaye Kandia – to help her stay in school.
 This was met by a wave of negative reactions from the community.

-Diarra, from Senegal, was initially pressured to marry the father of her child and forget about her education.
-Through persistence and hard work, she was able to forego the marriage and return to school after giving birth.
+Diarra was initially pressured to marry the father of her child and forget about her education.
+But through persistence and hard work, she was able to forego the marriage and return to school after giving birth.

 “I have always valued my education,” says Diarra.
 At school she joined a club to organise school sessions and campaigns on education and girls’ rights.
 “At first, we faced a lot of pushback, but now people listen to us.”

 Diarra received support from her head teacher, who began establishing girls’ groups with first-year students.
 Yaye Kandia tells the girls, “You know the society we live in, take charge of your own life and do not rely entirely on others for support.”

 In Kaffrine Region (in Central Senegal), where Diarra lives and works, girls’ access to and retention in school can be a challenge.
 While girls are often among the best-performing students, they have to fight hard to stay in school until graduation.